l8nit3tr0ubl3/1BrokerWrapper/README.md

 run = Functions()

 ### Possible arguments
+Arguments may be set to "None" if not being used eg stoploss="None"
 API = Your 1Broker API key
 ID = Position id or Order id
 TRADE_TYPE = market buy or limit trade